 Vertical diversification.
 Today, over 50% of IoT activity is centered in manufacturing, transportation, smart city, and consumer applications, but within five years all industries will have rolled out IoT initiatives.

 The Smart City.
 Competing to build innovative and sustainable smart cities, local government will represent more than 25% of all government external spending to deploy, manage, and realize the business value of the IoT by 2018.

 Embedded systems.
 By 2018, 60% of IT solutions originally developed as proprietary, closed-industry solutions will become open-sourced, allowing a rush of vertical-driven IoT markets to form.

 Wearables.
 Within five years, 40% of wearables will have evolved into a viable consumer mass market alternative to smartphones.

 Millennials.
 By 2018, 16% of the population will be Millennials and will be accelerating IoT adoption due to their reality of living in a connected world.

 Challenges facing IoT

 IoT is shaping human life with greater connectivity and ultimate functionality through ubiquitous networking to the internet.
 It will be more personal and predictive and merge the physical world and the virtual world to create a highly personalized and often predictive connected experience.
-With all the promises and potential, IoT still has to resolve three major issues: unified standards for devices, privacy and security.
+Consequently, as technology continues to develop, and our desire for networking services grows, we will see an increased need for IT support companies in Melbourne and all over the world.
+With all the promises and potential, IoT still has to resolve three major issues though: unified standards for devices, privacy and security.
 Without the consideration of strong security at all joints of the IoT and protection of data, the progress of IoT will be hindered by litigation and social resistance.
 The expansion of IoT will be slow without common standards for the connected devices or sensors.